bennidi/kermit/README.md

       ]
     new OfflineStorage
       basedir: '/tmp/kermit/example'
-    # This could be used to serve request from local file system for each URL that hat previously
+    # new OfflineServer # Serve request from local file system for each previously downloaded URL
-    # been downloaded
-    # new OfflineServer
     #  basedir : '/tmp/kermit/some/repository'
   ]
   options: